Produced by Cryptocurrency Tax Attorneys and Blockchain CPA’s

 Reduce Your Taxable Income

 Lowering your taxable income not only reduces your total tax bill, but it might also put you in a lower tax bracket, minimizing your tax liability further.
-Several common ways to do this are contributing to a retirement account such as a traditional IRA or 401(k) plan, a health savings account, or donations to charity.
+Several common ways to do this are contributing to a retirement account such as a traditional IRA or 401(k) plan, a health savings account (HSA), or donations to charity.

 The tax code has many other tax deductions and credits that can lower your taxable income, so you might want to ask a tax professional for help with uncovering them.

-Invest in a Crypto IRA
+Invest in a Crypto Individual Retirement Account (IRA)